 Approach 2: in this analysis the separation distance between the Micro BSs is an input parameter as well as the line-of-sight probability.

-This approach accounts for the fact that it is difficult to carry out meaningful simulations to assess the interference between two Micro BS networks in the same urban area since the interference scenario will be strongly impacted by the LoS / NLoS conditions which radically change as the Micro BSs change their locations with respect to buildings.
+This approach accounts for the fact that it is difficult to carry out meaningful simulations to assess the interference between two Micro BS networks in the same urban area since the interference scenario will be strongly impacted by the LoS / NLoS conditions, which radically change depending on where the Micro BS are installed with respect to each other in built-up areas.

 The study therefore considers two specific set of cases for the deployments of the interfering and victim base stations.